-OVERVIEW OF THE FINANCIAL STATEMENTS
+OVERVIEW OF FINANCIAL STATEMENTS

-The financial report consists of three parts; required supplemental information, the basic financial statements, and the notes to the financial statements.
+The financial report consists of three parts: the required supplemental information, the basic financial statements, and the notes to the financial statements.
 These statements are organized so the reader can understand the financial position of the Academy.
 Enterprise accounting uses a flow of economic resources measurement focus.
-With this measurement focus, all assets and all deferred outflows of resources and all liabilities and all deferred inflows of resources are included on the statement of net position.
-The statement of net position answers the question of how well the Academy performed financially during 2024.
+With this measurement focus, all assets and deferred outflows of resources and all liabilities and deferred inflows of resources are included on the statement of net position.
+The statement of net position represents the statement of position of the Academy.
 The statement of revenues, expenses, and changes in net position presents increases (e.g., revenues) and decreases (e.g., expenses) in net position.
 The statement of cash flows reflects how the Academy finances and meets its cash flow needs.
 Finally, the notes to the basic financial statements provide additional information that is essential to a full understanding of the data provided on the basic financial statements.